syphon1c/mcp-security-scanner/README.md

 ```

-## Support
+## Support & Contributing

+### 📚 Documentation
 For detailed usage instructions, advanced configuration, and troubleshooting guides, see the complete documentation in the `/docs` directory.

+### 🐛 Bug Reports & Feature Requests
+This is a beta release - I welcome community feedback!
+Please use GitHub Issues to:
+- Report bugs and unexpected behaviour
+- Request new features or improvements
+- Share usage experiences and suggestions
+- Contribute to documentation improvements (yes I use AI to help document the features and functionality)

+### 🤝 Contributing
+Contributions are welcome!
+Please see our contributing guidelines and submit pull requests for:
+- Bug fixes and improvements
+- New security detection rules
+- Additional security policies
+- Documentation enhancements
+- Note where you using AI for coding and always check the work to make sure its working like it should

+### 📞 Support
+- **GitHub Issues**: Primary support channel for bug reports and questions
+- **Documentation**: Usage/How to guides in the `/docs` directory

 ## Development Note

-This project has utilised AI assistance for portions of code implementation and documentation to enhance development efficiency while maintaining code quality and security standards.
+This project has utilised AI assistance for portions of code implementation and documentation to enhance development efficiency while maintaining code quality (Unit Tests) and security standards.

 ## License